UpDown Desk Review: My Opinion After 3 Years Of Ownership

 • 4: Max height (leaning an elbow into the desk).

-The motors make noise while the desk operates but are not harsh or intrusive.
+The motors make noise while the desk operates but the sound is not harsh or intrusive.

 4. Attractive Metal Drawer.